itakouna/backend-challenge-trip-extraction/README.md

 ### The Vehicle Data
 In this coding challenge our raw vehicle data will be **a stream of GPS coordinates**.
-In our actual products we process additional data from other sources, for example from the vehicle's on-board computer, to optimize the accuracy of our trip extraction process even more.
+In our actual products we process additional data from other sources, for example from the vehicle"s on-board computer, to optimize the accuracy of our trip extraction process even more.

 The GPS stream is included in this repository as a JSON file inside the data